Hotpoint tumble dryer help

 If your dryer needs repairing, you'll need to register it on the Hotpoint, Indesit or Swan safety websites, and Whirlpool says it'll arrange for an engineer to visit, free of charge.
 Many customers have previously faced a wait of months for this, although Whirlpool now says it's managing to cut the backlog.
-A spokesperson told us at the end of February 2017:
+A Whirlpool spokesperson told us in January 2018:

 Whirlpool says you shouldn't arrange for any other engineer to repair the machine, as the fault needs to be fixed by one of its engineers – and again, its advice is now that you shouldn't use your dryer until it's been looked at.

 Whirlpool says it won't offer refunds or replacements, only a free repair.
-However it is also offering customers whose dryer is older than a year from the date of initial registration the option to buy a new machine at a hefty discount instead – though you'll need to weigh up if it's worth it.
+A former scheme allowed customers whose dryer was older than a year from the date of initial registration to buy a new machine at a hefty discount, but this was scrapped in December 2017.

 That's the official story.
 But if you don't want to wait for a repair, or would prefer a refund or replacement anyway, there are several alternative tricks you can try.
 None of these is guaranteed, but they're worth a shot and have worked for some – let us know how you get on in the forum.